Tvalley71/dantherm/README.md

 </details>

-#
+## Disclaimer

-### Please be advised that the trademark "Dantherm" is owned by Dantherm Group A/S, a prominent supplier of climate control solutions.
+The trademark "Dantherm" is owned by Dantherm Group A/S, a leading supplier of climate control solutions.

+All product names, trademarks, and registered trademarks mentioned in this repository are the property of their respective owners.

-I have no affiliation with Dantherm other than owning one of their units.
-The HCV400 P2.
+I am not affiliated with Dantherm, except as an owner of one of their units, the HCV400 P2.

+The author does not guarantee the functionality of this integration and is not responsible for any damage.

 Tvalley71